Fort St. John, British Columbia: Infrastructure

 Fort St. John is the transportation hub of the region.
 The main highway, Highway 97 (Alaska Highway), built in 1942 by the United States Army, runs through the city, north to Fort Nelson, the Yukon, and Alaska.
-As the highway goes over the Peace River to Dawson Creek, it reduced the community's dependence on the river for transportation.
 Within the city the streets are laid out in a grid pattern.
 The main streets are the north–south 100 Street and the east–west 100 Avenue.
 The rail line that runs by the eastern and northern borders was extended from Chetwynd by the Pacific Great Eastern Railway with the first train arriving in 1958.
 The only commercial airport between Dawson Creek and Fort Nelson is the Fort St. John Airport (CYXJ) located a few miles east of the city.
 The two runway airport has Air Canada Jazz, WestJet and other smaller airlines such as Central Mountain Air and Swanberg Air with regularly scheduled flights and North Cariboo Air providing chartered flights.
 Greyhound Bus lines, which had a bus stop in the city, operated a route along the highway, north to Whitehorse (via Fort Nelson) and south to Dawson Creek, until the company stopped operations in Western Canada in 2018.
+BC Bus North provides bus service to Dawson Creek, Prince George, and Fort Nelson.

 The city's water and sewer infrastructure pumps water from 4 deep wells located near the Peace River with a backup source being Charlie Lake; it is filtered, chlorinated and fluoridated before being distributed.
 The water has been rated by the BC Ministry of Environment as being "Very hard."
 Sewage is processed in one of two lagoons.
 The lagoon south of the city releases the processed effluent into the Peace River and the lagoon north of the city releases into the Beatton River.
 Storm sewers run with the sanitary sewers but storm discharge is directed into the rivers without going through the lagoons.
 The city's fire department consists of volunteer and professional members, covering the city plus five miles (8 km) into the rural areas.